Annelie135/Executive_dashboard/README.md

 # Executive_dashboard
 A report on the latest sales figures, requesting an executive summary of:

-Which month and year had the most profit?
+-Which month and year had the most profit?
-Where is the company seeing the most success (by country/region)?
+-Where is the company seeing the most success (by country/region)?
-Which product and segment should the company continue to invest in?
+-Which product and segment should the company continue to invest in?